 On our website, morrisrealtyauction.com , you need to read all the detail about the property, then read all the Terms and Conditions of the auction for that property.
 Each property is a little different and will have different Terms and Conditions.

-Second, Attend the Auction.
+Second, Log in to the Online Auction.